tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 m1n1 has been built and the `.macho` and `.bin` files are now in `m1n1/build/`.
 You can also run m1n1's scripts such as `chainload.py` using a command like `m1n1/bin/m1n1-chainload`.

 #### U-Boot

+In the default installation, m1n1 loads U-Boot and U-Boot is used to set up a standard UEFI environment from which GRUB or systemd-boot or whatever can be booted.

 Use Nix to build U-Boot along with m1n1 and the device trees: